Taking Weight Measurements on a Physician Scale or Gym Scale: A Step-by-Step Guide with Activities to Improve Your Skills Quickly

 3. Checking for Calibration

+Calibration ensures your measurements are accurate from the start.
+A scale that isn't calibrated can produce incorrect weight readings, which can lead to medical errors.
 Before a patient steps on the scale, make sure it's calibrated.
 Set the large and small poise weights to zero and check that the balance bar floats in the center of the balance window.

 3.1 Example 1 Incorrect Calibration